Right to Work States: Everything You Need to Know

 Right to Work States

 Right to work states are states that have implemented the right to work law.
 The Taft-Hartley Act amended the National Labor Relations Act of 1935, otherwise known as the Wagner Act, did away with the “closed shop” era in U.S. history.
 The reform of the earlier legislation was the outcome of employee complaints about union shop rules as a criterion for employment.
 Taft-Hartley further stipulates that the union be obligated to provide non-members’ with the benefits of union membership, despite their election to refuse membership.
-Non-member employees subject to wrongful termination, are protected by union obligation to represent the rights of that employee that same as a union member, in filing of complaint.
+Non-member employees subject to wrongful termination, are protected by union obligation to represent the rights of that employee that same as a union member, in the filing of a complaint.
 Moreover, non-union members can sue the union for failure to successfully prosecute a case on their behalf.

 ‘Right-to-Work’ laws cover all workers, regardless of non-union member refusal to pay fees normally associated with membership rights to collective workplace bargaining.
 The rationale for this universal protection of workers’ rights with the union, is that compulsory unionism in any form–"union," "closed," or "agency" shop–is considered a contradiction of the terms to the Right to Work principle; a fundamental human right.
 Compulsory union membership is also contrary to the U.S. concept of individual rights and freedom of association.
 Finally, it is thought that compulsory unionism promotes large labor organizations toward the exertion of excessive power in the workplace and in the political arena.
 This latter point brings up the historical convergence of the state with union “labor bosses” in cities where large union affiliations have turned into syndicated organized crime networks with extraordinary power over the ‘Right-to-Work’ and attendant economic and social consequences for workers and their families.

-Organized labor proponents suggest that ‘Right-to-Work’ laws support free riders at the expense of participatory governance by fellow workers, and that all workers should be obliged to pay a proportionate share of the costs of the union negotiation of contract benefits for the common good.
-Contrary to legal opinion, unions also maintain that the laws are the impetus to dissension among workers, weakening the labor movement to their disadvantage politically and economically.
-These topics were the focus of state consideration in the 1950s, when most states incorporated federal ‘Right-to-Work’ legislation as state law.
+Organized labor proponents suggest that ‘Right-to-Work’ laws support free riders at the expense of participatory governance by fellow workers and that all workers should be obliged to pay a proportionate share of the costs of the union negotiation of contract benefits for the common good.
+Contrary to the legal opinion, unions also maintain that the laws are the impetus to dissension among workers, weakening the labor movement to their disadvantage politically and economically.
+These topics were the focus of state consideration in the 1950s when most states incorporated federal ‘Right-to-Work’ legislation as state law.

-‘Right-to-Work’ Act of 1947 affirms that every U.S. worker has the right to work without compulsory obligation to join a union.
+‘Right-to-Work’ Act of 1947 affirms that every U.S. worker has the right to work without a compulsory obligation to join a union.
 The law provides that employees can receive the benefits of the union contract without paying a share of dues and fees to the union.
 Although ‘Right-to-Work’ laws have been incorporated into state employment laws, the legislation varies.
-The rule allows for workers to join a union “at will”, and prohibits employers from forcing compulsory union membership as a term or condition of employment.
+The rule allows for workers to join a union “at-will”, and prohibits employers from forcing compulsory union membership as a term or condition of employment.
 The act also allows for “union shops;” workplace coordinated groups mandating employees to a union within a specified time-frame on hire as provided for under earlier legislation of the Wagner Act of 1935.
-Introduction of ‘Right-to-Work’ with the enactment of Taft Hartley in 1947, created exception to the “union shops” rule, enabling individual states to prohibit union shops.
+The introduction of ‘Right-to-Work’ with the enactment of Taft Hartley in 1947, created an exception to the “union shops” rule, enabling individual states to prohibit union shops.

 National Right to Work Legal Defense Foundation vs the National Right to Work Committee

 The National Right to Work Committee and National Right to Work Legal Defense Foundation are separate legal organizations with complementary agendas.
-Established in 1995, National Right to Work Committee is a national organization dedicated to the public education and eradication of coerced unionism through lobbying in Congress and the state legislatures.
+Established in 1995, the National Right to Work Committee is a national organization dedicated to the public education and eradication of coerced unionism through lobbying in Congress and the state legislatures.
 The National Right to Work Legal Defense Foundation works solely through the courts, assisting employees with human rights or civil rights claims of abuses by employers, employees, and union member acts of compulsory unionism.

-Is Right to Work "anti-union"?
+Is Right to Work "Anti-Union"?

 While some labor groups and employment rights groups are opposed to ‘Right-to-Work’ laws, workers’ right to elect union membership is valid.
 Coercion is not a “right” and therefore, compulsory union membership considered to be a violation of constitutional rules, despite concerns about free riders.
-‘Right-to-Work’ state legislation is meant to protect the worker from coercion, while mandating “agency fees” in most cases to cover non-member obligation to payment for benefits such as on the job protections and higher wages, without assent to fee agreement as a “member” part of union collective bargaining activities.
+‘Right-to-Work’ state legislation is meant to protect the worker from coercion, while mandating “agency fees” in most cases to cover non-member obligation to pay for benefits such as on the job protections and higher wages, without assent to fee agreement as a “member” part of union collective bargaining activities.

 Exclusive Representation Defined

-What rights do employees in non-Right to Work states have?
+What Rights do Employees in Non-Right to Work States Have?

 There are specific employment rights not addressed by federal ‘Right-to-Work’ legislation.
 In some states, it has been established that the precedent of U.S. Supreme Court rulings applies to workplace rules to unionization.
 Employees can elect to join a union, and union members can resign union membership.
-Non-members are only obliged to pay for proportionate agent fees for amortized by bargaining costs.
+Non-members are only obliged to pay proportionate agent fees for amortized by bargaining costs.
 Non-members may not be obliged to pay fees where those dues have not been articulated by the union.
-Workers with religious beliefs preventing membership and payment of union dues, have rights to protection under law.
+Workers with religious beliefs preventing membership and payment of union dues, have rights to protection under the law.

-What effect does a Right to Work law have on a state’s standard of living?
+What Effect Does a Right to Work Law Have on a State’s Standard of Living?

 The National Right to Work Committee reports that ‘Right-to-Work’ states have a better standard of living than those not incorporating this aspect of federal legislation.
-Families in ‘Right-to-Work’ states, have higher after-tax income and spending capacity than do their counterparts in states not recognizing the same rules.
-Economic vitality reflects the benefit of ‘Right-to-Work’ states, according to Department of Labor statistics, reporting higher growth in the manufacturing and the nonagricultural sectors, with lower unemployment rates and fewer strikes due to union disagreements.
+Families in ‘Right-to-Work’ states have higher after-tax income and spending capacity than do their counterparts in states not recognizing the same rules.
+Economic vitality reflects the benefit of ‘Right-to-Work’ states, according to the Department of Labor statistics, reporting higher growth in the manufacturing and the nonagricultural sectors, with lower unemployment rates and fewer strikes due to union disagreements.

-Who is covered under 'Right-to-Work' laws?"
+Who is Covered Under 'Right-to-Work' Laws?"

-‘Right to work’ rules vary by state, and cover employees of private employers.
+‘Right to work’ rules vary by state and cover employees of private employers.
 Exempted are most federal employees, and airline and railroad industry workers.

-Where can I expect to encounter ‘Right-to-Work’ laws in the workplace?
+Where can I Expect to Encounter ‘Right-to-Work’ Laws in the Workplace?